-Company's assets are carried at amortised cost.
+The Company's fixed deposits are carried at amortised cost and are fixed rate deposits.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.

-b) Derivative financial instrument
+c) Derivative financial instrument